Sheepshead Fishing 101: Everything Needed To Catch Convict Fish

-When Sheepshead fishing it is imperative to have the right equipment for catching them.
+When Sheepshead fishing, it is imperative to have the right equipment for catching them.
 The makeup of the sheepshead mouth makes them a challenge to catch.
-The teeth are one of the things which present a challenge with this fish; their mouths have few soft spots between the teeth, which can make hooking them a challenge for any angler.
-Having the right hook can make all the difference.
+The teeth are one of the things which present a problem with this fish; their mouths have few soft spots between the teeth, which can make hooking them a challenge for any angler.
+Having the right sheepshead hook can make all the difference.
 There are a wide variety of hooks that work well for catching sheepshead.
-Often times you can buy them by themselves or find jigs using these specific hooks.
+Often you can buy them by themselves or find sheepshead jigs using these specific hooks.
 Several factors that help determine a good hook for sheepshead fishing are size, strength, and sharpness.
-There have been many times I have hooked a sheepshead and had the hook broken in half due to the sheepsheads strong jaws.
-The overall size of mouth for this species of fish is rather small.
-Using hooks that are to large can be to big to actually fit in their mouths.
+There have been many times I have hooked a sheepshead and had the hook has broken in half due to the sheepshead's strong jaws.
+The overall size of the mouth for this species of fish is rather small.
+Using hooks that are too large can be too big actually to fit in their mouths.
 The hooks need to be sharp enough to penetrate the sheepshead bony mouth.
-In our experience some of the best hooks to use are the Mustad 2/0 and 3/0 Octopus hooks.
-As for what is the best weight to use with your hook or jig really determines the location you are fishing and the depth as well.
-Often times the prefered jig weight is 3/8oz to 1/2oz.
-If you are using a free hook the best weight would be an egg sinker weight with a swivel.
-This set up has produced plenty of sheepshead when fishing with the right bait.
-Always remember to just use enough weight to depth at which you will be fishing.
-The sheepshead are almost ninjas like hitting the hook so the more sensitivity in the line the better your chances of a hookup.
+In our experience, some of the best hooks to use are the Mustad 2/0 and 3/0 Octopus hooks.
+As for what is the best weight to use with your hook or jig determines the location you are fishing and the depth as well.
+Often the preferred jig weight is 3/8oz to 1/2oz.
+If you are using a free hook, the best weight would be an egg sinker weight with a swivel.
+This set up has produced plenty of sheepsheads when fishing with the right bait.
+Always remember just to use enough weight to get you to the depth at which you will be fishing.
+The sheepshead fish are almost ninjas like hitting the hook, so the more sensitivity in the line, the better your chances of a hookup.

 Sheepshead Jigs for Sheepshead fishing.